 The Ven.
 Fr.
 Carl Eyberg currently serves The Church of the Holy Spirit – Anglican in Tulsa, OK.
 He is also Archdeacon in The Diocese of CANA East.
-He is married to Janet, and has five children and four grandchildren.
+He is married to Janet, and has five children and five grandchildren.
 A lifelong Anglican with an M.Div from Trinity, and additional D.Min coursework, Carl is very interested in clergy formation, and the coherent development of the ACNA.

 Don has been married 47 years to Pamela.
 Together they have three children and six grandchildren.